subprocessj

 retrieving Password from Mac KeyChain

 I often write Selenium test that access to some Web apps with authentication.
 I need to put username/password pair.
 Due to obvious security reason, I do not like to write password strings in the source code at all.
-I would rather like to use the KeyChain of macos to store passwords, and I want my Selenium test to retrieve the password from KeyChain.
+I would rather like to use the KeyChain of macOS to store passwords, and I want my Selenium test to retrieve the password from KeyChain.

-KeyChain provides a commandline interface named security which is built-in the macos.
+KeyChain provides a commandline interface named security which is built-in the macOS.
 So I want my Selenium test to execute the security command and retrieve the password value I need.

 The following sample shows how to.